-Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.
+Look at the pictures and headings and try to predict what the text will be about.
+Skim the page to see what you will read about.

-Compare your predictions with what you read. • If you don't understand a section, read it again slowly.
-Read it aloud.
+Compare your predictions with what you read.
+If you don't understand a section, read it again slowly.

-ew New Town school
+New New Town school